Gutters & Downspouts Maintenance Guide

 - Difficulty: Intermediate

-- Frequency: Semi-annually (spring & fall) and after major storms
+- Frequency: Twice per year, plus after major storms

 Routine Maintenance Schedule